 Useful for the beginner or novice shooter, here's a quick recap on the three shooting styles most commonly used on shooting grounds

-Shooting maintained lead is not an easy style to master, but every shooter should try the technique; after all, what have you got to lose?
-It could help you hit more birds.
+Shooting maintained lead is not an easy style to master, but every shooter should try the technique; it could help you hit more birds.

-Proof of the pudding comes in the form of former three-times World FITASC Champion, John Bidwell.
+The proof comes in the form of former three-times World FITASC Champion, John Bidwell.
 John brought the maintained lead style of shooting to the fore with great success.
 (Read more advice on hitting different clay targets.)

 All you’ve got to do is keep the gun ahead of the target and pull the trigger.

 All you’ve got to do … Well things can be more difficult than this and problems arise when shooters haven’t got to grips with the basic principles.
-All we’re trying to do is arrange a collision between the stream of shot and the clay as it flies through the air.
-We all know there’s obviously going to be a delay in the time between pulling the trigger and the shot reaching the target, so we give lead to the bird to allow the collision to take place.
+We’re trying to arrange a collision between the stream of shot and the clay as it flies through the air.
+There’s obviously going to be a delay in the time between pulling the trigger and the shot reaching the target, so we give lead to the bird to allow the collision to take place.

 Let’s say the lead is the distance/angle the muzzles are in front of the target as we pull the trigger.
 Using the ‘swing through‘ and ‘pull away’ styles, the actual swing of the gun helps us to assess and create the amount of forward allowance we need the muzzles to be ahead of the bird.